protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 It has been tested in a house with multiple Honeywell Home T9 thermostats each connecting multiple indoor sensors.

 The Honeywell system groups thermostats into locations (Home, Cottage, etc) where each location can have multiple thermostats.
-Each thermostat in turn is linked to the indoor sensors.
+Each thermostat in turn is linked to the multiple indoor sensors.

 ## Supported Things

 The binding has three things.

 `oauth20`: A bridge binding that connects to the Honeywell Home information system.
-`thermostat`: A thermostat binding that retrieves and transmits the information for the thermostat.
+`thermostat`: A thermostat bridge binding that retrieves and transmits the information from the thermostat.
 `sensor`: A sensor binding that retrieves the information from the sensor.

 ## Discovery